 Principal Investigator

-Gavin R Price
+Gavin Price

-I'm originally from South Africa, but grew up in the UK, where I completed a BSc (Hons) in Psychology at The University of York, and an MSc in Cognitive Neuropsychology at UCL.
+I’m originally from South Africa, but grew up in the UK, where I completed a BSc (Hons) in Psychology at the University of York, and MSc in Cognitive Neuropsychology at UCL.
 I then moved to Finland where I completed a PhD in Cognitive Neuroscience, studying the neural bases of developmental dyscalculia, a specific math learning disability.
 I then moved to Canada for a postdoctoral fellowship at the University of Western Ontario.
-In my free time I enjoy making pottery, watching football ('soccer'), listening to music, collecting records, and racquet sports.
+In my free time I enjoy making pottery, watching football (‘soccer’), listening to music, collecting records, and racquet sports.

 Post-Doctoral Research Scholar